mnohe/ansible-role-uoc-base/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

-- `default_user: uoc` The user name to be created.
+- `uoc_user: uoc` The name of the user to be created.

 ## Dependencies